When does the program take place?

 My school does not appear on the application.
 How should I proceed?

-This happens time to time, particularly with schools out-of-country.
-Please send the following information on your school to our programs team:
+Please send the following information on your school to email@example.com:

 - School Name